peakaw/geb.js/docs/api-reference/gebadmin.md

 *Inherited from [GebAdmin](gebadmin.md).[getGebContract](gebadmin.md#static-getgebcontract)*

-Defined in packages/geb/lib/geb.d.ts:165
+Defined in packages/geb/lib/geb.d.ts:172

-Returns an instance of a specific geb contract given a Geb contract API class at a specified address
+Returns an instance of a specific GEB contract given a Geb contract API class at a specified address

 ```typescript
 import { contracts } from "geb.js"